 Australia.
-This is a scene in the Blue Mountains of New South Wales, about 100 miles west of Sydney.
-Two Lyrc Birds (male and female) have come to the forest margin.
+This is a scene in the Blue Mountains of New South Wales,

+Giant Flightless Birds.
+Sanford Hall of Bird Biology.
+This exhibit shows a number of remarkable fossil birds, among them the toothed swimming bird, Hesperornis, the giant moa from New Zealand and the giant huge-billed bird Diatryma which lived 50,000,000 years ago. about 100 miles west of Sydney.
+Two Lyre Birds (male and female) have come to the forest margin.
 A flock of Crimson Rosella Parrots has settled on the ground and in the trees, and two Eastern Rosellas are nearby.
 Several Black-backed Magpies are on the ground or (painted) flying, and a Laughing Jackass or Kookaburra is perched in a tree overhead.
 Various characteristic birds of eastern Australia are shown.
 In the distance are scattered groups of the ostrich-like Emus.